WhatsApp/erlt/erlbuild/README.md

 'erlbuild' has the following properties:

-- it builds several .erl, .xrl, .yrl files in one Erlang src directory
+- it builds several .erlt files in one Erlang src directory
 - it does this correctly, incrementally, and in parallel (if requested)
 - it supports the same command-line options as 'erlc'
 - the logic and the implementation are very simple and robust.
 The core logic